Huntsville, Alabama: Performing arts

-Convention center and arena

-The Von Braun Center, which originally opened in 1975 as the Von Braun Civic Center, has an arena capable of seating 10,000, a 2,000-seat concert hall, a 500-seat playhouse (330 seats with proscenium staging), and 150000 sqft of convention space.
+The Von Braun Center, which originally opened in 1975 as the Von Braun Civic Center, includes 10,000-seat capacity arena, a 2,000-seat concert hall, a 500-seat playhouse (330 seats with proscenium staging), and 150000 sqft of convention space.
 Both the arena and concert hall have undergone major renovations; as a result, they have been rechristened the Propst Arena and the Mark C. Smith Concert Hall, respectively.

-Local breweries
+Breweries

 A number of local breweries are located in Huntsville.
 Straight to Ale Brewery opened in 2010 in North Huntsville, later relocated to South Huntsville, and then moved to Campus 805 in West Huntsville.
 Yellowhammer Brewing opened in 2010 in West Huntsville.
 It later moved to a new facility at Campus 805 in West Huntsville.
 Salty Nut Brewery opened in 2013 in North Huntsville and moved to West Huntsville on brewery row.
 Green Bus Brewing in downtown Huntsville opened in late 2015.

-Comedy

-Huntsville is home to a number of comedy shows and venues.
-Stand Up Live is a comedy venue near Downtown.
-Awesome Comedy Hour takes place at alcohol store Liquor Express in Western Huntsville.

-Other

-The National Speleological Society is headquartered in Huntsville on Cave Street.
-The Von Braun Astronomical Society has two observatories and a planetarium on 10 acres (40,000 m2) in Monte Sano State Park.
-The Three Caves is a former rock quarry which now has concerts during the summer.

 Sports

 Huntsville is home to a number of adult sports teams and leagues.
-The Huntsville Havoc are a professional ice hockey team with the Southern Professional Hockey League that play home games at the Von Braun Center.
-The Huntsville Adult Soccer League is an amateur adult soccer league with seven teams, including four men's divisions, a premier team, a women's team, and a master's team.
-They play at Merrimack Sports Complex.
+The Huntsville Havoc are a professional ice hockey team with the SPHL that play home games at the Von Braun Center.
+Huntsville City FC, a reserve team for Nashville SC of Major League Soccer, began playing in 2023 in MLS Next Pro, the third level of soccer in the US.
+The Huntsville Adult Soccer League, based at Merrimack Sports Complex, is an amateur adult soccer league with seven teams, including four men's divisions, a premier team, a women's team, and a master's team.
 The Rocket City Roller Derby is part of the Women's Flat Track Derby Association (WFTDA) and plays at the NSS Conference Center.
-The Alabama-Huntsville Chargers (University of Alabama in Huntsville) Men's and Women's Basketball teams are part of NCAA D-II and play at Spragins Hall.
+The Alabama–Huntsville Chargers (University of Alabama in Huntsville) Men's and Women's Basketball teams are part of NCAA D-II and play at Spragins Hall.
 The Alabama A&M Bulldogs (Alabama A&M University) Men's Football team is part of NCAA D-I FCS.

-Huntsville's largest stadium is the Von Braun Center with a maximum arena seating capacity of 9,000.
-Toyota Field is a baseball park with a capacity of about 7,500, home to the Trash Pandas in nearby Madison.
-A number of smaller stadiums are used by universities or public schools, including Joe Davis Stadium with a capacity of 6,000, Louis Crews Stadium with a capacity of 21,000, and Milton Frank Stadium with a capacity of 12,000.
+Huntsville has numerous sports venues.
+The Von Braun Center has a maximum seating capacity of 9,000.
+Toyota Field is a baseball park with a capacity of about 7,000 in nearby Madison that is home to the AA-minor league Rocket City Trash Pandas team.
+A former baseball park, Joe Davis Stadium, was converted into a 6,000-seat soccer-specific stadium in 2023 for Huntsville City FC.
+The soccer field was named the Wicks Family Field to honor and recognize the Wicks family's contributions.
+A number of smaller stadiums are used by universities or public schools, including Louis Crews Stadium with a capacity of 21,000, and Milton Frank Stadium with a capacity of 12,000.
 The Merrimack Soccer Complex has 14 soccer fields used by youth soccer organizations.
 The Huntsville Speedway is a quarter mile oval race track used for race days and other events.